 38. Bring your Starbucks gift card.

-You can use your Starbucks gift cards at Magic Kingdom, Hollywood Studios, Epcot, and Disney Springs thanks to brand new locations.
+You can use your Starbucks gift cards at Magic Kingdom, Hollywood Studios, Epcot, Animal Kingdom, and Disney Springs thanks to brand new locations.
 So put those Christmas and birthday presents to good use!

 39. Bring your own snacks, drinks, or even meals.